ZhengmzLab/MCI-frcnn/README.md

 * * *

+* MC-frcnn is a deep learning based object detector used for detecting micro-domain.
+* MCI-frcnn is a part of [MCIBox](https://github.com/tianzhongyuan/MCIBox).
-MCI-frcnn derived Faster R-CNN with modifications from  [https://github.com/kbardool/keras-frcnn](https://github.com/kbardool/keras-frcnn).
+* MCI-frcnn derived Faster R-CNN with modifications from  [https://github.com/kbardool/keras-frcnn](https://github.com/kbardool/keras-frcnn).

 ##### Enviroment